 On the kitchen table was a jar full of coffee.
-It whispered in my ear, those words were a spell casted upon me.
-Now I have no choice but to fulfill this deep dark desire.
-A desire to indulge in a sinful pleasure whose consequence means running longer on the treadmill.
-This creamy and rich ice cream is a blend of delicious goodness.
-But, it’s better not to lose ourselves here.
+It whispered in my ear, and those words touched me like magic.
+I had no choice but to fulfill this deep desire, a desire to indulge in a sinful pleasure, its consequence will force me to run longer on a treadmill.
+Yes, that desire was to make some rich and creamy Coffee Walnut Ice Cream.

 By now, my addiction to coffee is apparent.
 It’s remarkable how your usual drink can be part of your favorite desserts.
 The coffee’s unique texture, aroma, and taste, allow it to blend well with other ingredients, yet maintain its uniqueness.

-- In a bowl beat the yolks with sugar until creamy and lighter in color.
+- In a bowl, beat the egg yolks with sugar until creamy and lighter in color.

 - In a saucepan, add the cream and milk.
-When it simmers, remove from heat.
+When it comes to a simmer, remove from heat.

-- While whisking the eggs, gradually add the cream and milk mixture.
+- While whisking the egg mix, gradually pour the cream and milk.

-- To get a smoother, silkier texture, strain the mixture through a sieve and pour it back in the saucepan.
+- To get a smoother, silkier texture, strain the mixture through a sieve.
+Pour the mixture back into the saucepan.

 - Keep stirring the custard on medium heat until it thickens enough to coat the back of a spoon.
 Draw a line at the back of the spoon and if both ends don't meet, the custard is ready.

-- Remove from heat immediately and pour in different bowl.
+- Remove from heat immediately and pour in a bowl.

 - Add coffee and vanilla, and stir.

-- Prepare a chilled water bath with cubes of ice.
-Place the bowl on top and keep stirring the custard until it cools.
+- Prepare a chilled water bath with ice cubes.
+Place the bowl on top and keep stirring the custard until it completely cools.

 - Transfer the custard to the chilled container of the ice cream maker and process according to the manufacturer's instructions.